 Many different culprits can be responsible for slab cracking.
 Roots from a nearby tree could put pressure on a certain area, causing the concrete to split.
 If a person lives in an area that regularly gets earthquakes, the violent shaking of the ground is sometimes to blame.
 Then again, soil displacement can happen from a sewer line breaking and create the issue too.
 Many times, the crack can even be the fault of frozen ground.
 Hence, as anyone can see, the list can go on and on and on.

 Foundation Cracks Pose A Threat To The Rest Of Your Home

 Nothing is the worst thing that a homeowner can do when their foundation cracks.
 The problem will not magically get better.
 Rather, if left as-is, the issues will only worsen.
 Drywall may begin to crack, doors and windows will likely be hard to shut, and walls could even start to bow.
-The last thing any homeowner wants is to watch their house crumble to the ground.
+The last thing any homeowner wants is to watch their house sinking or crumble to the ground.
 So, if your foundation is in less than perfect condition, take action now to avoid the headaches later.